knative/eventing/docs/spec/sources.md

 prevent cluster operators from re-deploying, or re-creating RBAC for all accounts that will interact with sources, Knative leverages aggregated RBAC roles to dynamically update the rights of controllers that are using common service accounts provided by Knative.
-This allows Eventing controllers to to check the status of source type resources without being aware of the exact source type or implementation at compile time.
+This allows Eventing controllers to check the status of source type resources without being aware of the exact source type or implementation at compile time.

 The
 [`source-observer` ClusterRole](../../config/200-source-observer-clusterrole.yaml)